The Bantam Major AA Gold – Johnson team rolled undefeated through the Texas State Championship, scoring 27 goals while giving up just 2.

 Playing in the Squirt Silver Division, the Mites went 4-0 to win the Dallas Stars Fall Round-Up Tournament over the Thanksgiving weekend.
 Playing against big and fast opponents from Colorado Springs, Mexico City, and Tulsa, the Penguins posted 25 goals and gave up only 8.
 After getting down 0-2 in goals in the first period of the Championship game against a tough Tulsa Flames squad, the Mites dug deep and scored 5 in the second on the way to a 6-4 victory.
 Dallas posted the top three scorers and the best goaltending of the tournament.

-PENGUINS GO UNDEFEATED TO EARN FALL ROUND UP CHAMPIONSHIP!
 During a holiday weekend designed to give thanks, it was what the 98 AA Penguins didn't give that was most notable; namely goals, power play opportunities, shots on goal, odd man rushes, or loose pucks in front of their net.
 As a result of their defense first, disciplined style of play, the 98 AA's allowed a total of 3 goals against, including 2 shutouts, and went 4-0 to claim the 2008 Fall Roundup Championship.
-The 98 AA's further established what has become their signature trademark by again being the best passing team in the tournament.
-It is also evident that each player is committed to the system employed during practice, which stresses hard work and responsibility.
-Congratulations to both the players and their Coaches!
-All of your hard work is paying off!

 The Dallas Penguins 97 team enjoyed tremendous success this past weekend capturing the Fall Round-Up Tournament Championship.
 The Penguins went undefeated, winning all four games they participated in, outscoring their opponents 26-10.
 The goaltending was stellar and the defense was awesome as their opponents were held to under 20 shots in each of the last three games.
 The Penguins had three boys lead the Pee Wee Platinum Division in points and two lead in goals, while Anthony D’Aloisio had top honors for the goalies.
 The boys meshed together nicely as they skated their way to victory using teamwork as their top initiative.
 Congratulations to all the boys as all their hard work is paying off!!!